awesome-cloud-dx/awesome-cloud-dx/README.md

 Most of the companies behind these products are early-stage startups; some descriptions might be out of date as their landing pages are updated frequently.
 Please submit PRs to fix!

-# Heroku-like UIs for your cloud account / Kubernetes
+# Simplified UX for your cloud account / Kubernetes
 These products allow you to have a PaaS-like developer experience with your account at a major cloud provider like AWS, GCP or Azure without having to configure all the building blocks yourself.
 Think Heroku / Render / Railway kind of experience but powered by your cloud account.

 - [Beplus](https://beplus.cloud/) - Making AWS Cloud More Approachable